acorncache/acorn-cache/README.md

     }
 end
 ```
-####Deciding which pages are cached
+####Deciding Which Resources Are Cached
+Resources best suited for caching are public (not behind authentication) and don't change very often.
 AcornCache provides you with three options for defining the URLs for the resources that you want to cache:

-* You can define a single URL explicitly:
+1. You can define a single URL explicitly:

   `"http://www.foobar.com/baz" => { acorn_cache_ttl: 100 }`

-* You can use wildcards to identify multiple pages for a which a given set of rules applies:
+2. You can use wildcards to identify multiple pages for a which a given set of rules applies:

   `"http://foo*.com" => { browser_cache_ttl: 86400" }`

-* You can use regex pattern matching simply by using a `Regexp` object as the
+3. You can use regex pattern matching simply by using a `Regexp` object as the
   key:

   `/^http://.+\..+$/` => { acorn_cache_ttl: 100 }`

-####Deciding how pages are cached

-#####Respect Existing Cache Control Headers
-AcornCache provides you with the ability to respect the cache control headers that were provided from the client or origin server.
-This can be achieved by setting `respect_existing_headers: true` for a page or given set of pages.
-This option is useful when you don't want to cache everything but you also want to control caching behavior by ensuring that responses come from your server with the proper cache control headers.
-If you choose this option, you will likely want to ensure your response has an `s-maxage` directive, as AcornCache operates as a shared cache.
+####Deciding How Resources Are Cached

-#####Override Existinc Cache Control Headers
+#####Override Existing Cache Control Headers
 Suppose you don't know or want to change the cache control headers included
 from your server.
 AcornCache gives you the ability to control how a resource is
 cached by both AcornCache and the browser cache simply by specifying the